mtnygard/ssh-repl/README.md

 ## Stopping the server

-Both forms of `start-server` return the same thing, a value that you can pass to `stop-server`.
+Both forms of `start-repl` return the same thing, a value that you can pass to `stop-repl`.

-    (stop-server s)
+    (stop-repl s)

 ## License